C-mmon/C-mmon/README.md

 - 👨‍💻 I am self-taught Software Developer from India.

-- 💬 Ask me about C, C++, Python and Flash Memory related stuff,
+- 💬 Ask me about C, C++, Python, Linux and Flash Memory related stuff.

 - 🧠 I was former president and founded the Largest Coding Club of Our College **Randomize**.